-In the years since, Wharton has launched entrepreneurship programs for young, aspiring teens, including the Wharton Global Youth Program, which runs residential summer high school programs like Essentials of Entrepreneurship and Essentials of Innovation.
+In the years since, Wharton has launched entrepreneurship programs for young, aspiring teens, including the Wharton Global Youth Program, which runs on-campus summer high school programs like Essentials of Entrepreneurship and Essentials of Innovation.
 Global Youth stepped in a few months back as an observer of this entrepreneurship then-and-now tale and wanted to share it with our student and educator community.
-The story also features some nuggets of advice for aspiring entrepreneurs (So You Want to Be an Entrepreneur?).
+The story also features some nuggets of advice for aspiring entrepreneurs (Look for: So You Want to Be an Entrepreneur?).

 The First High Schoolers on Wharton’s Campus?

 You’ve heard of Comic-Con and maybe even SantaCon, but how about EntreCon?
 Not so much?
 Modern versions of this idea have surfaced, but the original took place back in 1986, when a group of startup-minded undergrads at Penn’s Wharton, a world leader in business education, decided to put on a conference with the purpose of fostering young entrepreneurial talent through speeches and workshops.
 Some 150 high school students from up and down the East Coast flocked to the Wharton School campus in Philadelphia for a November weekend 35 years ago to get a taste of college life and the opportunity to gather with other students around a common interest: entrepreneurship.